a92340a/Messages_Streaming_Pipeline/README.md

 ## Architecture
 ![Message_Streaning_Pipeline](images/Architecture_Message_Streaming_Pipeline.png)

 The project architecture revolves around seamless data processing pipelines, orchestrated by Kubernetes containers.
-Events originating from messages offline file are captured in a streaming data producer job, forwarded to a Kafka topic named "messages_data", processed through a micro-batch PySpark pipeline for transformation, and stored into PostgreSQL.
+Events originating from messages offline file are captured in a streaming data producer job, forwarded to a Kafka topic named `messages_data`, processed through a micro-batch PySpark pipeline for transformation, and stored into PostgreSQL.
 All of the intrastructure are built using Terraform for continuous and stable deployment.

 ## Data Flow Features
 1. **Data Producer**: Scrapes data and continuously publishes it to the Kafka topic `message_data`.